Many or all companies we feature compensate us. Compensation and editorial

 • Under what conditions your lender can terminate or reduce your credit line

-• How a variable APR may impact your payments
+• How a variable rate may affect your payments

 What does a HELOC early disclosure look like?

-Below is an image of the first page of a sample early disclosure form from Hanscom Federal Credit Union (HFCU) in Massachusetts:
+Below is an image of a sample early disclosure form from Hanscom Federal Credit Union (HFCU) in Massachusetts.
+Note that the format and content may vary depending on your lender.

 Sample HELOC early disclosure form from Hanscom Federal Credit Union (HFCU) in Massachusetts